digitalTraceData/digitalTraceData.github.io/project.md

 During peer review, groups will present their progress to another group.
 Each peer-review round will take about 30 minutes.
 Come prepared to explain your research question, data collection strategy, expected representation and measurement errors, and the main decisions you still need feedback on.

 Before the session, each group should prepare 2-3 specific questions they want feedback on.
+Prepare a few (fewer than 5) slides showing your progress and indicating the topics each group member worked on; every slide should list its contributors.
 If there are problems with collaboration or task division, come early and talk to the teacher before the peer-review round starts.

 After receiving feedback, each group will spend 15 minutes documenting:
 - what feedback they received;